A confetti bomb set off by some students punctuated the

 Ladies Wednesday Afternoon Club Award

-to attend college, and shows commitment and enthusiasm for meeting the
+$100.00 given to a senior who plans to attend college, and shows commitment and enthusiasm for meeting the challenges of doing well.

 Tamijah Lawton-Stone